taneli76/zfs-test/README.md

 that ZFS from Sun Solaris have been ported to.

+To setup the test suite, run

+   ./autogen.sh

+This will create the configure file.
+Run this to setup the makefiles etc.

+   ./configure

-To run the test suite, just issue the command
+Then, to run the test suite, just issue the command:

    make test